blbadger/blbadger.github.io/input-generation.md

 Is there some way we can prevent our trained deep learning models from making unrealistic images during gradient descent on a random input?
 Research into this question has found that indeed there is a way: restrict the image modification process such that some quality of a real image is enforced.
 We will proceed with this investigation using an Inceptionv3 (aka GoogleNetv3) trained on the full ImageNet dataset, which consists of labelled images of 1000 classes.

 The inception architecture was designed to allow for deeper networks without an exorbitant increase in the number of parameters used.
-InceptionV3 is a slight reformulation of the original architecture, and as published [here](https://arxiv.org/pdf/1512.00567v3.pdf) and has the following architecture:
+InceptionV3 (as published [here](https://arxiv.org/pdf/1512.00567v3.pdf)) has the following architecture:

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/inceptionv3_architecture.png)